-- Do a windowpane test and if it passes move dough to a bulking container where you can easily monitor the growth of the dough.
+- Do a windowpane test, and if it passes, move the dough to a bulking container where you can easily monitor the growth of the dough.

 - If it doesn't pass, add another set of stretch and folds and then move it to the bulking container.

-- Leave the dough until it has grown with 25%.
+- Leave the dough until it has grown by 25%.
 Another way of saying it is that the dough should grow to 125%

 Divide and pre-shape

 - Divide the dough into two equally sized pieces.